dhnt/dhnt/dhnt.md

 A word is a sequence of one or more syllables and stress always falls on the second last.

 There are no clusters of vowels or consonants.
-In writing however, syllables can be contracted as follows:
+In writing however, syllables may be contracted per the following rules:

-- Consonant character y can be omitted if the consecutive syllables have the same vowel.
+- Consonant character y between two vowels can be omitted.
-- Vowel character can be omitted if the syllable is the same as the alphabet sound.
+- Vowel character in a consonant-vowel syllable from the alphabet table can be omitted if it is followed by a consonant or is the last in a word.

 For example:

 The word _ayaya_ can be shortened to _aaa_

-_dhnt_ is equivalent to _dahenito_ as d h n t are da he ni to respectively in the alphabet sound table.
+_dhnt_ is equivalent to _dahenito_ as d h n t are da he ni to respectively in the alphabet table.

-As you may have noticed now, d h n t are the last characters of the first four vowel groups - _the name of this language_.
+As you may have noticed now, d h n t are the last characters of the first four vowel group rows in the alphabet table - _the name of this language_.

 ## Vocabulary